 7. Language Proficiency

-A degree candidate must provide proof of the ability to handle university-level course work in the language in which the degree programme is offered.
+A degree candidate must provide proof of the ability to handle university-level course work in the language in which the degree program is offered.

 8. YWAM/U of N Field Assignment/Internship Credits